Breathe Chiropractic FAQs

 What should I expect from my first acupuncture visit?

-Our first acupuncture visit includes a comprehensive health history and consultation rooted in both Western and Chinese medicine.
-He’ll assess your pulse, tongue, and overall pattern of health before recommending and beginning treatment.
+Your first acupuncture visit includes a comprehensive health history and consultation rooted in both Western and Chinese medicine.
+Evaluating your pulse, tongue, and overall pattern of health will determine your recommendations and treatment plan.
 Most patients receive their first treatment at this visit and leave feeling deeply relaxed — sometimes more relaxed than they’ve felt in years.

 Does acupuncture hurt?